sailfishos-open/waydroid/README.md

 In the case of the dedicated app, Waydroid session will be started with start of the app and closed with the app.
-As a result, it is slower than using pre-started Waydroid session via systemd.
+As a result, it is slower to start than using pre-started Waydroid session via systemd.
+In addition, as it is using nested Wayland composer, it is expected to be slower than running directly on Lipstick.
 The dedicated app can be installed via *waydroid-runner* package.

 * Install `waydroid-settings` or `waydroid-runner` package.
 * As root (devel-su) run the command `waydroid init` which will download the required root filesystems.
 See `waydroid init -h` for the list of available images.